This page contains some unmarked spoilers for Bayonetta and Bayonetta 2.

 - Yin-Yang Bomb: She is the child of Dark and Light.

-- You Killed My Mother: To Father Balder, who is responsible for the witch hunts that killed her mother.
+- You Killed My Father: To Father Balder, who is responsible for the witch hunts that killed her mother.
 In 2, this hatred transfers to Loptr.

 - Zettai Ryouiki: Certain outfits of hers have the thigh-high variants.